 2019 USPBL Reading Program Enrollment Opens

-ROCHESTER, Mich. – The United Shore Professional Baseball League officially opened enrollment for the 2019 Reading Program on Nov.
-1, 2018.
-The league is thrilled to begin a fourth year of working with Southeastern Michigan schools and rewarding students for their reading accomplishments.
+ROCHESTER, Mich. – The United Shore Professional Baseball League is thrilled to begin a fourth year of working with schools and rewarding students for their reading accomplishments in the USPBL Reading Program.
 Last year the program enrolled over 45,000 students throughout six local counties.
 The USPBL hopes to grow its successful program by developing even more relationships within these school districts.

 The objective for each student is to hit a home run by meeting certain goals and requirements during the month of March.
 Educators will work with students to set the requirements according to their reading level.